exakat/php-dictionary/dictionary/php-filter.ini.rst

 .. _php-filter-wrapper:
 .. meta::
 	:description:
-		php://filter: ``php://filter`` is a meta-wrapper in PHP that allows applying one or more filter chains to a stream before the data is read or written.
+		php://filter: ``php://filter`` is a meta-wrapper that allows applying one or more filter chains to a stream before the data is read or written.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: php://filter
-	:twitter:description: php://filter: ``php://filter`` is a meta-wrapper in PHP that allows applying one or more filter chains to a stream before the data is read or written
+	:twitter:description: php://filter: ``php://filter`` is a meta-wrapper that allows applying one or more filter chains to a stream before the data is read or written
 	:twitter:creator: @exakat
 	:twitter:image:src: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:image: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:title: php://filter
 	:og:type: article
-	:og:description: ``php://filter`` is a meta-wrapper in PHP that allows applying one or more filter chains to a stream before the data is read or written
+	:og:description: ``php://filter`` is a meta-wrapper that allows applying one or more filter chains to a stream before the data is read or written
 	:og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/php-filter.ini.html
 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"php:\/\/filter","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 15 Jun 2026 11:03:59 +0000","dateModified":"Mon, 15 Jun 2026 11:03:59 +0000","description":"``php:\/\/filter`` is a meta-wrapper in PHP that allows applying one or more filter chains to a stream before the data is read or written","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/php:\/\/filter.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"php:\/\/filter","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Sat, 11 Jul 2026 09:06:46 +0000","dateModified":"Sat, 11 Jul 2026 09:06:46 +0000","description":"``php:\/\/filter`` is a meta-wrapper that allows applying one or more filter chains to a stream before the data is read or written","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/php:\/\/filter.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 php://filter
 ------------

-``php://filter`` is a meta-wrapper in PHP that allows applying one or more filter chains to a stream before the data is read or written.
+``php://filter`` is a meta-wrapper that allows applying one or more filter chains to a stream before the data is read or written.
 It is part of the ``php://`` family of built-in stream wrappers.

 A filter chain is specified in the URL itself: ``php://filter/read=<filters>/resource=<target>``.
 Built-in filters include string conversions ``string.toupper``, encoding transforms ``convert.base64-encode``, ``convert.iconv.*``, and compression ``zlib.deflate``.